 Foster a child

-You could be a foster carer if:
+You can be a foster carer, if:

-- You are over 21 (there is no upper age limit)
+- You're over 21 (there's no upper age limit)

 - You have some experience of children and / or young people

 - You have a healthy lifestyle